 When a baby is stillborn after 24 weeks of pregnancy, the stillbirth must be registered in the stillbirth register.
 The process for registering a stillbirth combines features of both birth and death registration.

-Following a stillbirth, a bereavement support officer or bereavement midwife might be available to help with any paperwork that needs to be completed (NHS, 2018a).
+Following a stillbirth, a bereavement support officer or bereavement midwife might be available to help with any paperwork that needs to be completed (NHS, 2021b).

 Pregnancy after stillbirth

-A pregnancy following a stillbirth should be classed as high risk.
-This means you will get extra care and extra scans to keep an eye on your baby’s growth and development.
-You are likely to be under the care of a consultant rather than midwife-led care.
+A pregnancy following a stillbirth will be classed as high risk.
+This means there will be extra care and extra scans offered to keep an eye on the new baby’s growth and development.
+It is more likely for someone in this situation to be offered the care of a consultant rather than midwife-led care.

 The number of extra scans and appointments you get will depend on your doctor and the cause (if known) of your baby’s death.
-If you would like more scans or appointments than the number you are offered, ask for them (Tommy’s, 2017).
+If you would like more or fewer scans or appointments than the number you are offered, speak to your healthcare professional.